In what ways does the Delta Programme organise joint activities?

-The Delta Programme is a national programme implemented by the government, the provinces, municipalities and water boards, with input being provided by the business community, individual residents, knowledge institutions and NGOs.
+The Delta Programme is a national programme run by the national government, provinces, municipalities and water authorities, with contributions from business, citizens, knowledge institutes and stakeholder organisations.

-The water boards are essential for the implementation of (regional) water management and for the management and maintenance of our dykes and coastal dunes.
-Provincial and local authorities are important for spatial planning and area development.
-That is why the government, provinces and water boards work together in the sub-programmes of the Delta Programme.
-Regional steering groups provide advice on decisions, strategies and measures as well as on opportunities for using an integrated approach.
+Water authorities are essential for the implementation of water management, and the management and maintenance of our dikes and dunes.
+Provinces and municipalities are important for spatial planning and area development.
+That is why the national government, provinces, municipalities and water authorities work together in the programmes of the Delta Programme.
+Regional steering groups advise on decisions, strategies and measures, as well as opportunities for an integrated approach.

-Flood risk management and freshwater supply are issues that concern us all.
-The Dutch water system is a coherent system; for that reason, the Delta Programme must be implemented in a cohesive and integrated fashion.
-Integrated means that, wherever possible, key issues such as the natural environment, the economy and spatial quality need to be considered in the implementation of measures under the Delta Programme.
-Regional know-how and expertise is indispensable with regard to both the implementation of measures and the identification of key issues.
-In addition, spatial measures need to be effected in the municipalities and provinces.
+Flood risk management and fresh water concern us all.
+The Dutch water system is a coordinated system: the Delta Programme must therefore be implemented in a coordinated and integrated fashion.
+Integration means that, where possible when implementing measures for the Delta Programme, all important issues such as nature, the economy and spatial quality are taken into consideration.
+Regional area knowledge and skills are indispensable, both for implementation and to identify the important issues.
+In addition, spatial measures must be put into practice in municipalities and provinces.